Nothing worse than building your Perkins 354 engine.

 - If you replaced the relief valve body make sure you have the correct one.

 - One is blocked on one side and the other type open to handle a cross over pipe.
 The relief valve body depends on the location of your oil filter.
-Some people just think you can swap the filter heads from one side to the other not realising about the oil plumbing that is required internally
+Some people just think you can swap the filter heads from one side to the other not realizing about the oil plumbing that is required internally

 - Fill the oil filter with oil, this helps with the initial priming of the engine (if you assembled the engine with assembly grease you will be fine on initial start-up).